 OESS utilizes only CTL3, and is only used during DVI protocol.
 This signaling is accomplished with a single high-going pulse, during the vertical blanking interval, of sufficient width that it may be distinguished from bit errors on the channel or any effects due to resynchronization events in the receiver.
-The transmitter must assert CTL3 for at least 8 pixel clocks, starting no closer than 128 pixel clocks from the end of the vertical blank interval.
+The transmitter must assert CTL3 for at least 8 pixel clocks (the transmitter is encouraged to utilize a wider pulse to enhance reliability, but no more than the entire Vsync timeframe), starting no closer than 128 pixel clocks from the end of the vertical blank interval.

-The state transition signal ENC\EN is true when a CTL3 pulse of sufficient duration occurs during this period.
-The state transition signal ENC\DIS is true when a vertical blanking period has passed with no CTL3 pulse.
+The state transition signal ENC_EN is true when a CTL3 pulse of sufficient duration occurs during this period.
+The state transition signal ENC_DIS is true when a vertical blanking period has passed with no CTL3 pulse.